Wigdo/papyrus/_posts/2019-05-11-committal.markdown

 ---
 layout: post
-title: Victoria's Committal system
+title: The Future of Victoria's Committal system
 date: 2019-06-10 15:46
 comments: true
 external-url:
 categories: Law
 ---

-If you would like to read this essay more comfortably in the pdf viewer of your choice, as well as see all footnotes and bibliographic entrees feel free to download a copy of this essay as in .pdf format.
-[I'm an inline-style link with title](https://www.google.com "Google's Homepage")
+If you would like to read this essay more comfortably in the pdf viewer of your choice, as well as see all footnotes and bibliographic entrees feel free to download a copy of this essay as in .pdf format [here](https://zh.scribd.com/document/412829758/The-Future-of-Victoria-s-Committal-System "Full text version").

 ----

-##  "Should Victoria maintain, abolish, replace or reform the present committal system?" ##
+#  "Should Victoria maintain, abolish, replace or reform the present committal system?" #

 <p style="text-align: center;"> I INTRODUCTION <p>